-The Audit Committee is responsible for assisting the Board in fulfilling its responsibility to stockholders, potential stockholders and the investment community in monitoring the Company's accounting and reporting practices, the Company's systems of internal accounting and financial controls, the Company's compliance with legal and regulatory requirements related to financial reporting, the qualifications and independence of the Company's independent registered public accounting firm, the performance of the Company's independent registered public accounting firm and is directly responsible for the sole authority to retain and terminate the independent registered public accounting firm.
-The independent registered public accounting firm reports directly to the Audit Committee.
+The Audit Committee is responsible for assisting the Board in fulfilling its responsibility to Stockholders, potential Stockholders, and the investment community in monitoring the Company's accounting and reporting practices, systems of internal accounting and financial controls, the Company's compliance with legal and regulatory requirements related to financial reporting, the qualifications and independence of the Company's independent registered public accounting firm, the performance of the Company's independent registered public accounting firm, and the quality and integrity of the Company's financial reports.
+The Audit Committee has the sole authority to retain and terminate the independent registered public accounting firm and is directly responsible for the compensation and oversight of the work of the independent registered public accounting firm reports directly to the Audit Committee.
 The Audit Committee reviews and discusses with management and the independent registered public accounting firm the annual audited and unaudited quarterly financial statements, the disclosures in the Company's annual and quarterly reports filed with the SEC, critical accounting policies and practices used by the Company, the Company's internal control over financial reporting, and the Company's major financial risk exposures.

-The Board has determined that Mr. Wasserman, who is currently the chairman of the Audit Committee, Mr. Sandberg and Mr. Waterfield are "audit committee financial experts" as defined by the applicable rules of the SEC.
+The Board has determined that Mr. Wasserman, who is currently the chairman of the Audit Committee, Mr. Sandberg, and Mr. Waterfield are each an "audit committee financial expert" as defined by the applicable rules of the SEC.